 No longer are the world's foodies bee-lining towards London & Paris for the best bites around.
-They're making a stop in Canggu - Bali's boho culinary capital
+They're making a stop in Canggu - Bali's boho culinary capital!

 THE BEST RESTAURANTS IN CANGGU

-Best for brunch: The Avocado Factory
+1. Best for brekkie: The Avocado Factory

 If it were up to us, we’d eat avocado all day, every day, smothered on everything.
 Avocado on toast, avocado in our burgers, avocado in our smoothie bowls and heck, why not add chunks of avocado to our dipping sauces, too?
 Well, The Avocado Factory has gone and done exactly that.
 They’re as mad about nature’s green gift as we are, giving our go-to the recognition it deserves – all overlooking the rice fields of the ‘Gu.
-It’s the first ever avocado bar in South East Asia, and everything on the menu features local avocados (from both Bali and Java) in some form or another.
-Try the Avocado Pancakes for brekkie, the AvoBurg for lunch (it’s filled with a crumbed and fried avocado pattie – HELLO!) and finish it all off with an avo-licious mousse for dessert.
-It’s all avo everything, ripe for the picking.
+It’s Bali’s first every avocado bar, and everything on the menu features local avocados (from both Bali and Java) in some form or another.
+Try the Avo Pancakes for brekkie, the spicy avocado mash on sourdough for lunch (the chilli dust gives it an extra kick!), and finish it all off with an avo-licious chocolate mousse for dessert.
+It’s all avo everything, ripe for the picking!

-The Avocado Factory, Jl Batu Mejan, Canggu, p. +62 821 4411 1148, e. [email protected]; Open daily 7am – 11.30pm.
+The Avocado Factory, Jl Batu Mejan, Canggu, p. +62 813 3738 2521; Open daily from 7am.

-Best for dinner & drinks: Lacalita Bar y Cocina
+3. Best for dinner and drinks: Maize

 THE BEST RESTAURANTS IN CANGGU

-Milk & Madu
+7. Milk & Madu

-Milk & Madu, Jl Pantai Berawa #52, Canggu, p. +62 851 0278 1872; Open daily 7am – 10pm.
+Milk & Madu, Jl Pantai Berawa No. 52, Berawa (p. +62 851 0278 1872), & Jl Batu Bolong No. 92, Canggu (p. +62 813 5389 6153), e. [email protected]; Open daily 7am – 10pm.

 This rad, hipster coffee joint is always buzzing with Canggu’s coolest crowds – a sure fire sign that this one’s a winner.
 Sprawled out across a quiet lane just off Batu Bolong, you’ll easily spot this Canggu legend with its iconic industrial-chic interiors, bold murals and a long queue out the door every morning.
 But fear not, despite its ever-growing popularity, the super fast service here means their smoothie bowls and epic coffees are never a long wait away – and you can always pass the time by browsing their designer boutique.

-Crate Café, Jl Canggu Padang Linjong, Canggu, p. +62 81 238 943 040; Open daily 6am – 5pm
+Crate Café, Jl Canggu Padang Linjong No. 49, Canggu, p. +62 812 3894 3040, e. [email protected]; Open daily 6am – 5pm.

-Nude, Jl Raya Pantai Berawa 33, p. +62 85 238 214 003; Open daily 7.30am – 10pm.
+Nude, Jl Raya Pantai Berawa No. 33, p. +62 852 3821 4003; Open daily 7am – 10pm.